 The Legend of Zelda: Link’s Awakening was the first game in the series to have a trading sequence.
-Acquire a sought after item, trade it to someone in need on Koholint Island, receive an item in return to trade with someone else.
-Like the Ocarina, other Zelda games have featured trading sequences, Link’s Awakening‘s sequence is the longest, with a total of 13 trades.
+Acquire a sought-after item, trade it to someone in need on Koholint Island, and receive an item in return to trade with someone else.
+Like the Ocarina, other Zelda games have featured trading sequences, but Link’s Awakening‘s sequence is the longest, with a total of 13 trades.
 Completing it is the only way to get the Magnifying Lens, which helps with navigating the final dungeon and is required to get the boomerang.
+Let’s break down this series of trades so you can get your hands on that boomerang as fast as possible.

 - How to get all three Fairy Bottles in Link’s Awakening